eaperkowski/2025_TT_psf/logs/TT25_activities_log.md

  - Evan inspected Mai in reach-in growth chamber.
 Performed some chamber maintenance and decided that Mai should only be watered every five days while in the reach-in chamber.
       - Pots are simply not drying out as they were in the walk-in chamber
  - Evan finalize growth chamber settings for the rest of the experiment using TOMST soil temperature probe data sent by JM
+      - Sent to JM to give once-over
+ - Evan e-mail Mylea to change growth chamber program to the first full treatment condition.
+Hopefully this encourages more Trillium to emerge
+      - 14.5/12.5C day/night temps with 700 umol/m2/s PAR maximum at a 13-hour photoperiod
+      - Mylea e-mailed at 14:40 to communicate the growth chambers had been switched to this program
+ - Federal spending freeze announced at TTU until further notice

 ## Monday 1/27
  - Evan and Monika gave Trillium pots 100 mL of tap water